t0mg/tinytron/README.md

 Then wrap a bit of electrical tape around the male pins in order to create a makeshift connector that you can easily unplug and plug back.
 Detach it from the SD board for now.

-**⚠️ Warning:** be very careful never to plug your home made connector the wrong way: you'd swap the Ground and 3v3 lines and and most likely damage the hardware.
+**⚠️ Warning:** Be very careful never to plug your home made connector the wrong way: you'd swap the Ground and 3v3 lines and and most likely damage the hardware.

+#### 3. Glue the bezel

+The first step is to glue the bezel on the front piece.
+If you aren't confident that you can one shot the align,ent, use a piece of painter tape as a hinge to align the two pices, then open it, add some cyanoacrylate or plastic glue, and snap it back in pace.

-#### 3. Assemble the case 📦
+#### 4. Assemble the device

-*Coming soon.*
+The rest of the assembly requires no glue nor any tool and takes about 3 minutes, but please **DO READ THE ADVICE BELOW VERY CAREFULLY BEFORE PROCEEDING**.

+**⚠️ Warning:** The tolerances are very tight, **be gentle when manipulating the display or you might break it** (trust me, I know).
+Watch the video and respect the insertion order of the display.

+There are 3 points to be pay attention to:

+1. First, hold the case vertically and make sure the push button piece is at its lowest position when inserting the display. **Do not force if the button blocks the display!**
+2. Then, be very gentle when snapping the display in its final position (use the flex of the case rather than the flex of the display, as it turns out it doesn't have any).
+Make sure the USB-C port is properly aligned.
+3. Perhaps most importantly, when closing the back, also pay attention to which side to insert first and be careful not to pinch the battery.
+If you did, it could catch on fire.

+<p class="mdOnly">See the 3mn uncut <a href="https://www.youtube.com/watch?v=-QKKTKMmSjw">assembly video on YouTube</a></p>

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-QKKTKMmSjw?si=rzl6flUuzmrs8cqQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+✨ Congratulations, youre Tinytron is ready! ✨

+Note: In case you need to reopen the case, look for the small notch (left side when facing the display), instert a flathead screwdriver and gently twist it.
+The case should snap back open.
+In my experience - and it depends on the filament used - it's rather difficult to open it without a tool (which was kind of intentional).

 ## ⚡ Flashing the firmware